19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Establishment of Home Protection Insurance Scheme

-29\.—(1) The Board is hereby authorised to establish and maintain a Home Protection Insurance Scheme for the purpose of providing that on the death or incapacity of a member of the Scheme at any time during the period in which the member is insured under the Scheme —
+29\.—(1) The Board is authorised to establish and maintain a Home Protection Insurance Scheme to provide for an insured sum to be paid in respect of any person who is a Scheme member, in accordance with the provisions of this Part, on the person’s death or incapacity at any time during the period in which the person is insured under the Scheme.

-(a) his liability to repay his housing loan to a Housing Authority or an approved mortgagee secured by a mortgage of the immovable property to that Authority or approved mortgagee (as the case may be) shall be discharged by the Board in accordance with the Scheme; or

-(b) if that liability has been discharged, such person or persons whom the Board is satisfied have discharged that liability shall be reimbursed by the Board in such manner as may be prescribed by regulations made under this Part.

-[30/87]

-[Act 24 of 2013 wef 01/09/2014]
+[Act 6 of 2016 wef 01/05/2016]

 (2) Subject to section 31, the Scheme shall apply to every member who has withdrawn moneys standing to his credit in the Fund to repay any instalment of housing loan taken by the member from a Housing Authority or an approved mortgagee for the purchase of any immovable property from a Housing Authority.